chonieny/CA_Houseprice_Regression_project/README.md

 ## Fit Machine Learning Models & Compare their Performances
 * The data were split into train and test sets with a test size of 20%
-* Five models(Linear Regression, KNN, SVM, Random Forest, Gradient Boosting) were fit with default parameters
+* Five models(Linear Regression, KNN, SVM, Random Forest, Gradient Boosting) were trained with default parameters
 * Each model's root mean squared error was compared: Random Forest showed the smallest root mean squared error

 ## Hyperparameter Tuning for Final Machine Learning Model
+* The hyperparameters of Random Forest were tuned, which lowered the root mean squared error
+* The feature importance plot was created
+* The root mean squared error and R^2 value of the final model were checked with test data